-Tax preparers, in particular, often feel lost in creating a social media strategy, fearing that tax-related posts won’t generate engagement or followers.
+As a tax preparer, you might hesitate to create a social media presence, believing that tax-related posts won’t generate engagement or followers.
 In reality, social media is an important tool in adding personality and authority to your company and brand.

 An effective social media presence will help you generate leads, establish yourself as a tax expert, and build rapport with your targeted clients.